Happo docs

 Download all assets

-By default, happo-cypress will download assets found locally and include in an assets package sent to happo.io.
+By default, happo-e2e will download assets found locally and include in an assets package sent to happo.io.
 Any external URL will be left as-is, which means they are expected to be publicly accessible by Happo workers.
 To include external assets in the assets package as well, set a HAPPO_DOWNLOAD_ALL environment variable.

 HAPPO_DOWNLOAD_ALL=true npx happo-e2e -- npx cypress run